Lisa Bortolotti: Research

 In Delusions and Other Irrational Beliefs, Bortolotti challenges the idea that delusions are not beliefs given that they are irrational.
 While held to be beliefs in the medical literature, the status of delusions is disputed by philosophers, who have denied that delusions are beliefs on account of their deeply unusual content—such as the delusion that one is actually dead—and because they work differently from paradigmatic beliefs.
 For example, delusions are often maintained despite overwhelming counter-evidence, or are not reacted to in the way one would expect given their content.

 After setting out the background to the question, Bortolotti explores whether the procedural irrationality of delusions—the fact that they do not rationally relate to the other intentional states of the agent—justifies the denial that they are beliefs.
 She denies that it does, given that many paradigm beliefs display failures of procedural rationality.
 She then moves on to the epistemic irrationality of delusions, i.e., the fact that they are not supported by evidence.
 This can also not be used to challenge the status of delusions as beliefs, she argues, as many widespread ordinary beliefs are also epistemically irrational.
-She next addresses the idea that delusions are not beliefs as, first, they are not acted upon in the appropriate way, and, second, people with delusions cannot provide good reasons for their holding the content of the delusion.
+She next addresses the idea that delusions are not beliefs, as, first, they are not acted upon in the appropriate way, and, second, people with delusions cannot provide good reasons for holding the content of the delusion.
 Though allowing that these characterisations of people with delusions can be correct, she argues that these failures of so-called agential rationality can also be found in people who do not have delusions.
 Bortolotti holds that the status of thoughts which subjects do not endorse (such as inserted thoughts) as beliefs is in question, but that beliefs that are both endorsed and self-ascribed contribute to one's conception of self as part of a self-narrative.

 She concludes her book by rejecting the rationality constraint on belief ascription.
 She challenges the idealisation of beliefs, but endorses the goal of separating beliefs and other intentional states.
 She argues that the difference between delusional and normal beliefs must concern more than their epistemic features.
 The difference between delusions and irrational (but non-delusional) beliefs is, she claims, one of degree, and not one of kind.